Battle of Hasakah (2015): ISIL surrounded and expelled

 On 17 July, YPG captured the Al-Ahdath Prison as well as a power plant, from ISIL, in an action that effectively encircled the 1,200 remaining ISIL combatants in the city.
-YPG fighters had also taken control of the villages formerly controlled by the Syrian Army to the west of Al-Hasakah city, leaving the Syrian Army in control of only central Al-Hasakah city.
-This left ISIL fully besieged in Al-Hasakah city in 2 separate pockets, in the Nashwa, Al-Zuhour, and Abu Bakr neighborhoods, in the south and the southeast of Al-Hasakah city.
+YPG fighters had also taken control of the villages formerly controlled by the Syrian Army to the west of Hasakah city, leaving the Syrian Army in control of only central Hasakah city.
+This left ISIL fully besieged in Hasakah city in 2 separate pockets, in the Nashwa, Al-Zuhour, and Abu Bakr neighborhoods, in the south and the southeast of Hasakah city.
 By 20 July, the Syrian Army also expelled ISIL fighters from the Ghuweran district.

 On 21 July, SOHR reported that 13 ISIL fighters had been killed in SAAF airstrikes.
 Simultaneously, YPG reportedly advanced, capturing Al-Watwatiyah and the rural area north of Tal Tanaynir as well as some farms north of Bab Al-Khayr.
 NDF and Gozarto also gained some territory, capturing three building blocks in the Al-Shari'ah neighborhood.
-ISIL forces were reportedly now fully besieged inside Al-Hasakah.
+ISIL forces were reportedly now fully besieged inside Hasakah.

 By 23 July, Kurdish forces and their Syriac allies were largely in control of the city, having recaptured their own areas, as well as areas previously held by the Syrian Government, from ISIL, as well as controlling most of the access points into the city.
 That day, YPG and allies advanced towards al-Melbiyyeh regiment, as well as taking parts of Western al-Nashweh neighborhood.
 Meanwhile, government troops also advanced in the Ghwyran neighborhood.
 At the end of the day, ISIL retreated towards the Shar'iah neighborhood, while the YPG and Syrian government forces made new gains in the city.
-On 24 July, it was also reported that the ISIL leadership in Al-Shaddadi had abandoned a plan to rescue the besieged ISIL forces in Al-Hasakah city, after two vehicle bomb attacks were stopped by the YPG at Al-Dawudiyah and Al-Salaliah.
+On 24 July, it was also reported that the ISIL leadership in Al-Shaddadi had abandoned a plan to rescue the besieged ISIL forces in Hasakah city, after two vehicle bomb attacks were stopped by the YPG at Al-Dawudiyah and Al-Salaliah.